 Eligibility: Applicants must meet the following criteria:

-To find out more about this exciting opportunity to showcase your work, see the Consortium Library Prize page.
+To learn more about this prize, you can visit the Consortium Library Prize guide.